tumi8/goscanner/README.md

 goscanner is able to fingerprint TLS servers as described by [Active TLS Stack Fingerprinting](https://active-tls-fingerprinting.github.io).
 Additionally, this site provides optimized client hellos for fingerprinting.
+If you use the goscanner for fingerprinting, please cite our paper.

 The goscanner is able to post-process a scan with multiple CHs per target to generate the fingerprints.